wp-plugins/wp-members/readme.txt

 * Removed deprecated function wpmem_load_admin_js().
 * Removed deprecated function wpmem_test_shortcode().
 * Added successful registration message on page if nonce validates (for reg redirects).
+* Added User object class, handling login, logout.
+* Added buffering to login form to allow do_login action results to be displayed (such as 3rd party login captcha).
+* Added filter option in user export to decode html entities in user fields.
+* Updated wpmem_admin_update() to exit if there is no user ID.

 = 3.1.6 =